Connacht: Name

 The name comes from the medieval ruling dynasty, the Connacht, later Connachta, whose name means "descendants of Conn", from the mythical king Conn of the Hundred Battles.
 The name of the province in the Irish language is Connachta.
 Originally Connacht was a singular collective noun, but it came to be used only in the plural Connachta, partly by analogy with plural names of other dynastic territories like Ulaid and Laigin, and partly because the Connachta split into different branches.
 Before the Connachta dynasty, the province (cúige, "fifth") was known as Cóiced Ol nEchmacht.
 In Modern Irish, the province is usually called Cúige Chonnacht, "the Province of Connacht", where Chonnacht is plural genitive case with lenition of the C to Ch.

 The usual English spelling in Ireland since the Gaelic revival is Connacht, the spelling of the disused Irish singular.
 The official English spelling during English and British rule was the anglicisation Connaught, pronounced /ˈkɒnɔːt/ or /ˈkɒnət/.
 This was used for the Connaught Rangers, an Irish regiment in the British Army; in the title of Queen Victoria's son Arthur, Duke of Connaught; and the Connaught Hotel, London, named after the Duke in 1917.
-Usage of the Connaught spelling is now in decline.
+Usage of the Connaught spelling is now in decline and is not a recognised version.

 State bodies use Connacht, for example in Central Statistics Office census reports since 1926, and the name of the Connacht–Ulster European Parliament constituency of 1979–2004, although Connaught occurs in some statutes.
 Among newspapers, the Connaught Telegraph (founded 1830) retains the anglicised spelling in its name, whereas the Connacht Tribune (founded 1909) uses the Gaelic.
 Connacht Rugby who represent the region and are based in Galway, use the Gaelic spelling also.